anatkig/space-invasion/README.md

 10.maybe find a cool svg machine gun
 11.change the color of the field each level
-12.create a window showing that the level has changed
+12.create a window showing that the level has changed 13.optimize the interval process - the function is too long and complicated

 ## Recommended IDE Setup